-Outmigration already posed a challenge to community sustainability and viability across Puerto Rico before the landfall of Hurricanes Irma and María, and following these disasters this problem has only magnified.
+Outmigration already posed a challenge to community sustainability and viability across Puerto Rico before the landfall of Hurricanes Irma and María.
+Following the disasters, this problem has only magnified.
 There are decreasing levels of homeownership across the Island and a growing stock of vacant homes.
+Puerto Rico must curtail and reverse this negative trend by making homeownership more accessible to homebuyers.

-For individuals and families considering the option to return to their community or move, it is often a consideration of the ability to re-establish a firm foundation, whether to reroot themselves or seek a new opportunity elsewhere.
 As part of the Puerto Rico Disaster Recovery Action Plan, the Puerto Rico Department of Housing (PRDOH), as grantee, has designated the Puerto Rico Housing Finance Authority (PRHFA) as the Subrecipient to administer the Homebuyer Assistance Program (hereinafter "the Program" or "HBA").
-The Program provides a budget of three hundred and fifty million dollars (\$350,000,000) in CDBG-DR homeownership assistance funds to cover closing costs and down payments required for the first mortgage obtained from a private lender by Low-and Moderate-Income (LMI) and Urgent Need (UN) homebuyers for the purchase of a home.
+The Program provides a budget of two hundred ninety-five million (\$295,000,000) in CDBG-DR homeownership assistance funds to assist with the gap between the amount of the first mortgage the Applicant is able to obtain from a Lending Institution and the purchase price of a home.
+The assistance is provided to Low-and Moderate-Income (LMI) and Urgent Need (UN) persons negatively affected by Hurricanes Irma and María who are homebuyers for the purchase of a primary residence.
 PRHFA and PRDOH herein, are expressly subject to and conditioned upon the ongoing availability of funds.
+All seventy-eight (78)-municipalities are classified as most impacted and distress areas for this Program.
 Applicants who accept a CDBG-DR award under the Homebuyer Assistance Program must agree to own and occupy the program-assisted home for a period of five (5) years, as secured by a lien on the property.

 The Program aims to increase the level of homeownership in impacted communities and contribute to the long-term sustainability and viability of communities across the Island.
-Assistance will be provided in the form of a grant secured with a lien on the property for the amount of the CDBG-DR assistance through a Deed of Mortgage and Restrictive Covenants for a five (5) year affordability period.1
+Assistance will be provided in the form of a grant secured with restrictive condition on the property for the amount of the CDBG-DR assistance through a Second Direct Mortgage and Restrictive Conditions for a five (5) year affordability period.1

-The PRDOH recognizes and understands that members of the Critical Recovery Workforce (CRW) are instrumental in providing public safety, emergency support, education to school children, and healthcare for families in communities working to recover and rebuild.
+The PRDOH recognizes and understands that members of the Critical Recovery Workforce (CRW) are instrumental in providing public safety, emergency support, education for school age children, and healthcare for families in communities working to recover and rebuild.
 During the first forty-five (45) calendar days of the application intake period, the Program will prioritize eligible households that contain CRW members.
 Priority Applicants who submit all documents required for eligibility review during this forty-five (45) calendar day period will be reviewed for eligibility prior to reviewing eligibility for nonpriority Applicants.
 Following such period, the Program will continue to prioritize CRW members while also accepting applications from the general public.